RapydPayments/rapyd-request-signatures/README.md

-# rapyd-request-signatures
- Rapyd Integrations: Request Signatures and How to Calculate
+# Rapyd Request Signatures Code Sample

 ### When you send an HTTPS REST request to the Rapyd Payments platform, you must include specified header parameters, including a signature.
 These headers are required for both the production platform and the sandbox.
 The headers are not required in the response from your remote authorization server.